TeamSarose/Calculator/README.md

 # Calculator
-Simple Calculator Developed Using HTML, CSS, Vanila JS
+A simple calculator developed using HTML, CSS, and vanilla JavaScript.